billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 OFPT_GET_CONFIG_REPLY (xid=0x4): frags=normal miss_send_len=0
 ```

 Thus `port 1` is Alice, `port 2` is Bob and `port 3` is the Proxy.
-It may be different in your case but it won't matter.
+The aliases may be different in your case but this won't matter.
 Here is the updated view of our bridge:

 <img src="../../img/bridge-2019.svg" style="border-radius: 2%;display: block;margin-left: auto;margin-right: auto;width: 30%;">

 Now it's time for the `br0` to become evil.
 For it to be evil, it has to have a way to forward packets to PC-Proxy when they conform to certain criteria.

 Let's add some rules then.
-These rules will modify the switch in such a way that every packet will reach Proxy too.
+These rules will modify the switch in such a way that every packet will reach the Proxy too.

 ```bash
 # delete old rules